 We all have habits.
 Good habits.
 Bad habits.
 Habits that we notice and nurture.
-Habits we’ve been doing so long we don’t even recognize them as habits anymore.
+These habits we’ve been doing so long that we don’t even recognize them as habits anymore.
 And the wonderful thing about success habits is that you can decide to build them into your life.

 I reached out to five authors who have been doing quite well with their book sales during the 2020 pandemic – which, of course, has turned into the 2020-2021 pandemic – and asked them about what habits they developed to bring them their success while so many others were struggling.
 Here is what they said.